simbiota/simbiota/README.md

 current kernel configuration, the API also provides the ability for the process to determine whether the specific filesystem access event should be allowed to go through or should be blocked.
-We use this API to place the selected marks (specified in the configuration file) on filesystem objects (optionally the whole `/` filesystem) to get notifications when a file is accessed, opened, opened for execution.
+We use this API to place the selected marks (specified in the configuration file) on filesystem objects (optionally the whole `/` filesystem) to get notifications when a file is accessed, opened, opened for execution etc.
 When a notification arrives, we ask the configured detection engines to determine if the target file is a malware or not.
 If it is a malware, the operation is blocked and (if configured), the file is moved to quarantine.